mozilla/glean/docs/user/android-build-configuration-options.md

 This chapter describes build configuration options that control the behavior of Glean's `sdk_generator.gradle` script.
 These options are not usually required for normal use.

+Options can be turned on by setting a variable on the Gradle [ext](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.ExtraPropertiesExtension.html) object.

 ## `allowMetricsFromAAR`

 Normally, Glean looks for `metrics.yaml` and `pings.yaml` files in the root directory of the Glean-using project.
 However, in some cases, these files may need to ship inside the dependencies of the project.
 For example, this is used in the `engine-gecko` component to grab the `metrics.yaml` from the `geckoview` AAR.

-To turn on this behavior, set a variable on the Gradle [ext](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.ExtraPropertiesExtension.html) object:

 ```groovy
 ext.allowMetricsFromAAR = true